ethannicholas/panda-old/docs/annotations.md

 containing object (not any of its parameters).

 IMPLEMENTATION NOTE: currently, the compiler "takes your word for it" with
-@limited: it trusts that you are adhering to the restrictions and does not detect violations of this policy.
+@self: it trusts that you are adhering to the restrictions and does not detect violations of this policy.
 This will change in the future.
-Also, constructors are currently *assumed* to be @self (the vast majority of them are in practice) - in the future, they will be safety-checked and automatically marked @self / @limited if appropriate (unlike normal methods, they cannot be inherited, so auto-marking is safe).
+Also, constructors are currently *assumed* to be @self (the vast majority of them are, in practice) - in the future, they will be safety-checked and automatically marked @self / @limited if appropriate (unlike normal methods, they cannot be inherited, so auto-marking is safe).